MokhaLeee/FE-cHack-Template/README.md

 For more details, you can see tips on [StanH's CHAX](https://github.com/StanHash/FE-CHAX.git):

 **Note**

-Since I may update the repository of C-Lib from time to time, so I suggest you update each submodles any time you want to use this template through commands:
+Since I may update the repository of C-Lib from time to time, so I suggest you update each submodels any time you want to use this template through commands:
 ```
 git submodule sync
 git submodule update --init